 Souls for Sale

-On the wedding night of Owen Scudder and Remember “Mem” Steddon, daughter of conservative preacher Dr. Steddon, the bride has a change of heart.
-Abandoning her new husband, she impulsively sneaks off their Los Angeles-bound train in middle of the desert.
-When she recuperates from dehydration, she comes to realize she’s stumbled on a film set and is given a role as an extra.
-As Mem’s masterful art of deception leads her to fame, Scudder — now known as a murderer who marries and kills his new brides — returns, raging with jealousy and attempts to kill one of her admirers, director Frank Claymore.
+On her wedding night, Remember “Mem” Steddon, daughter of a small-town conservative preacher, has a sudden change of heart.
+Abandoning her groom, she impulsively sneaks off their Los Angeles-bound honeymooner train in the middle of the desert.
+When she recuperates from dehydration, she finds herself on a film set and is cast as an extra.
+As Mem’s masterful art of deception drives her to fame, the left-behind husband returns, raging with jealousy and murderous revenge.

 Praise for Souls for Sale